Gil Bala

-Josemar Silva dos Santos or simply Gil Bala (born 18 October 1980 in João Pessoa) is a Brazilian former footballer.
+Josemar Silva dos Santos or simply Gil Bala (born 18 October 1980) is a Brazilian former professional footballer who played as a striker.

 Career

-Gil Bala previously played for Yverdon-Sport FC in Switzerland, arriving in June 2000.
+Gil Bala was born in João Pessoa.
+He played for Yverdon-Sport in Switzerland, arriving in June 2000.
 He also played for Fluminense in the 2004 Copa do Brasil.
-He spent the following season with K.F.C.
-Germinal Beerschot in the Jupiler League.
+He spent the following season with Germinal Beerschot in the Jupiler League.